dhurlburtusa/css-properties/README.md

 # css-properties

 It is not uncommon to see a CSS class called `nowrap` which is declared as `white-space: nowrap`.
 You'll find other similar classes in most major CSS frameworks such as Bootstrap.
-For example, Bootstrap declares `pull-left` to be `float: left`.
+For example, Bootstrap declares `pull-left` to be `float: left !important`.
 It declares `hidden` to be `display: none !important` and so on.
-These types of CSS classes are referred to as property-classes.
+I refer to these types of CSS classes as property-classes.

 ## How It All Began